-Effective Summer 2013 the International Hearing Society (IHS) will implement a computer-based written examination for eligible candidates that hold a limited license as a hearing aid dispenser who wish to meet the requirements for a full license in hearing aid dispensing.
+Effective January 2014 the International Hearing Society (IHS) has implemented the computer-based written examination in the State of Maryland for eligible candidates that hold a limited license as a hearing aid dispenser who wish to meet the requirements for a full license in hearing aid dispensing.
 The computer-based written examination is replacing the paper-based written examination used over the last 15 years.
 Successful passing of the written examination is one of the requirements to transfer from a limited license to a full license.

 IHS has set the fee of the computer-based examination to be $225.00 – please note that the IHS set this fee and that the limited licensee must pay this fee directly to IHS when they register for the written examination.
 If a limited licensee fails the computer-based written examination the limited licensee must re-register for the written examination and pay another examination fee.
 The Board fees for application for limited licensure as a hearing aid dispenser will remain unchanged.
 Furthermore, pursuant to COMAR 10.41.01.05 all fees paid to the Board are nonrefundable and may not be prorated.

 A limited licensee in hearing aid dispensing must be supervised for a minimum of six months prior to taking the written examination.
 The limited licensee must submit two documents to the Board prior to taking the computer-based written examination.
 First, the limited licensee must submit the Verification of Supervised Practice Form signed by the limited licensee and the supervisor.
 Second, the limited license must submit proof of having passed the IHS’ “Distance Learning for Professionals in Hearing Health Sciences” (or an equivalent course approved by the Board).